passes-org/passes/docs/protocol-reference.md

 This is the standard format for Pass Requests and their results.

-A "tag" is a string that uniquely identifies a request type, conventionally using reverse-domain notation, or if you have a specification published on your website, you could use its URI as the request tag to find it more easily.
+A "topic" is a string using reverse-dns notation to uniquely identify a request topic.

 This format includes a 1-byte version specifier to provide future-compatibility for changes to the transport encoding.

-## Request Type Specs
+## Request Topic Specs

-For apps and Pass Providers to implement support for common Pass Request types, they need specifications to refer to.
+For apps and Pass Providers to implement support for common Pass Request topics, they need specifications to refer to.

 Pass Request specifications will specify:
 - Envelope Format (generally, v0 – [see above](#envelope-v0-request-format))